Best RV WiFi Boosters

-What is the difference between the types of encryption features?
-Boosters with encryption protection will most likely offer more than one kind, but what kind do you need?
+What's the difference between the types of encryption features?
+WiFi boosters with encryption protection will most likely offer more than one kind, but which one do you need?
 And what do all of those abbreviations stand for?
 There are two main categories of encryption: Wired Equivalent Privacy (WEP) and WiFi Protected Access (WPA).
 WPA is the better of the two since hackers can still sneak into your network when using WEP.

 WPA2 is the most reliable encryption service available on most boosters and is the best protection you can have against someone stealing your personal information.
-If you are worried about internet privacy, this is something you should look for in your WiFi booster.
+If you're worried about internet privacy, this is something you should look for in your WiFi booster.

 Remember that your router needs to have the service for you to use it on your booster.
 Getting a booster with WPA2 is great, but it won’t do you any good if your router doesn’t support it.
 If you don’t have a router with at least WPA protection, then invest in a new model before connecting a booster to it.

 Before you drop a significant amount of money on an RV WiFi booster, check the manufacturer’s compatibility requirements.
 Make sure you can use all of your devices (and their operating systems) with your new booster.
 Some may not offer iOS compatibility, while others work with both Windows and Macs.
 Depending on what you’ll be using, your booster will need to work with it to send the signal to your device.